ryanjm/ryanjm.github.com/README.md

 ## Tags

-front - put on front page
+`front` - put on front page

-all tags should be plural otherwise
+All tags should be plural otherwise

 ## Fonts